hexatomic/hexatomic/docs/dev/src/development/logging.md

 	return;
 }
 ```
-This produces both an error dialog and a logging output (without stack-trace).
+This produces both an error dialog and a logging output (without stack trace).

 ![An example for an error dialog](./error-dialog.png)